POS-CWS/Welcome/README.md

 1. PyQt5 is required for any tool that has a visual interface.
 It can be installed using pip: "pip install PyQt5"
     - this package is licenced under the GNU General Public Licence.
 For more details, see the licencing information below.
 2. Pillow is used to get image metadata in a number of the correction tools.
 It can also be installed using pip: "pip install Pillow"
+Python 3.8 or newer is recommended for any tools that copy files, as these tools will run several times faster than on older versions of Python.

 ## Licencing
 All of these projects are licenced under the GNU GPLv3 copy-left licence.
 Details on the permissions of this licence can be found at <https://www.gnu.org/licenses/>.